 Soak in the Boiling River

 Cold water from the Gardner River mixes with the Boiling River hot spring here.
 Please note: you may soak in the river, not in the hot spring itself.
 Boiling River is one of the few legal thermal soaking areas in Yellowstone.
 Soaking in hot springs and other thermal features is prohibited and features are very fragile.
 You may soak in bodies of water fed by runoff from hydrothermal features.
 The Boiling River is closed in spring, early summer, and other times of hazardous high water.
-Check locally for permitted hours and conditions.
+Check our current conditions page for Boiling River status.
 Limited parking is often full and overflowing in the summer, 10 am-6 pm.
 Walk from the parking lot to the designated area on a trail for .5 miles (.8 km).

 Find Evidence of GlaciersThe Mammoth area exhibits much evidence of glacial activity from the Pinedale Glaciation.
 The summit of Terrace Mountain is covered with glacial till, thereby dating the travertine formation there to earlier than the end of the Pinedale Glaciation.
 Several thermal kames, including Capitol Hill and Dude Hill, are major features of the developed areas of Mammoth Hot Springs.
 Ice-marginal stream beds are in evidence in the small, narrow valleys where Floating Island Lake and Phantom Lake are found.
 In Gardner Canyon, one can see the old, sorted gravel bed of the Gardner River covered by unsorted glacial till.